karthikkeyan/CircularSeek/README.md

 ```

-These methods will get call when/where ever user interact within our view.
-We dont what that.
-What we what is to begin the user interaction if only the user touches the **thumb view** of our control.

 ### Subview Setup

 Lets create a property called **currentAngle** and it's **didSet** will reloayout subviews whenever its value changed.